princjef/wslpty/README.md

       tabs) that many people desire in terminals
  * [node-pty][] - creates a pty in Linux/MacOS/Windows in Node.js
     * Uses winpty to create terminals in Windows, with all of its limitations
+    * Starting from 0.8.0, the new ConPTY Windows interface is supported, but it only works for newer versions of Windows and still does not expose process name properly

 This package combines the Node.js interface of [node-pty][] (and some of its backend pseudoterminal code) with the socket-based communication pattern of